federicobaldini/knn-algorithm/README.md

 # knn-algorithm

-An implementation of the K-Nearest Neighbor algorithm, using TypeScript.
+An implementation of the K-Nearest Neighbors algorithm, using TypeScript.

 ## Available Scripts